 The Oak Bluffs library is designated as the local resource center for grant research, where both electronic and print resources are accessible for free to the public.

-Thanks to the collaboration of Associated Grant Makers of Massachusetts (AGM), Oak Bluffs Public Library, and the Martha’s Vineyard Donor Collaborative, supported with a grant from the Peter and Elizabeth C. Tower Foundation, Island non-profit grant seekers have a comprehensive outlet for grant research at the Oak Bluffs Public Library.
+Thanks to the collaboration of Associated Grant Makers of Massachusetts (AGM), Oak Bluffs Public Library, and the Martha’s Vineyard Nonprofit Collaborative, supported with a grant from the Peter and Elizabeth C. Tower Foundation, Island non-profit grant seekers have a comprehensive outlet for grant research at the Oak Bluffs Public Library.

 Not sure where to start?